 And don't think the feds won't crack down if they learn about food or alcohol bribes for votes: In 2012, for example, a Democratic State Representative named Hudson Hallum gave his constituents gifts of vodka because, he said, "I always heard… that's what everybody did."
 Along with nine other people also involved in the plan, he ended up pleading guilty to federal charges of conspiracy to commit election fraud.

 The law prohibits an exchange: an expenditure for a vote.
-But the new style of swaying the vote favored by alt-right groups is to attempt to suppress votes—by getting people wasted.
+But the new style of swaying the vote favoured by alt-right groups is to attempt to suppress votes—by getting people wasted.
 At one time, there were alcohol sale bans on Election Day in many states; but in 2014, South Carolina became the last state to repeal such a law.

 Is the scheme just a publicity gamble, based on the racist notion that minorities are so entranced with hooch and weed that they will easily be distracted from exercising their rights as citizens?
 We can only hope so.